 Here are 7 benchmarks towards success in an organization:

-There are clear goals in place.
+There is a plan to achieve the vision.
 People are operating with reasonable, attainable, measurable and worthy goals.
 They have the resources in place to complete them.
 These are update regularly to meet the demands at the time and to encourage continual improvement.
 Personally, I like to operate on a few simple broad goals each year, but then have more specific goals updated every 90 days.

-Communication is fluent – This is a tough one, because as the organization grows people know less and less about everything.
-People only know what they know.
+This is a tough one, because as the organization grows people will naturally know less and less about everything.
+That’s got to be true for the senior leader also.
 Over time, people become specialists rather than generalists.
-Communication becomes more critical, but it never seems to be enough.
+But, people only know what they know, therefore communication becomes more critical.
+And, it never seems to be enough.
 There’s a danger of silos developing if people aren’t continually engaged as a team.
-A huge challenge for any successful organization is communicating throughout the organization.
+A huge challenge for any successful organization is effectively communicating throughout the entire organization.

-There’s a communal atmosphere.
 People need to have fun!
 There should be a joy in the journey.
-They need to know they are valued, a part of something bigger than today, and they can laugh, cry, and do life together as a family would.
+Team members need to know they are valued, a part of something bigger than today, and they can laugh, cry, and do life together as a family would.
 If people think it’s only about the money – or the numbers – or the progress – they will bore quickly and never really own or try to accomplish the vision.
 It will be a job – not a calling or a passion.

 I’m not trying to be overly simplistic if your organization is struggling right now.
 That wouldn’t be fair to you or to me where I am as I attempt to lead a new (to me) organization.
-It’s much more complicated than this in practice, but look over the list again.
-Upon which of these attributes does your organization most need to improve?
+It’s much more complicated than a seven point blog post in practice, but look over the list again.
+Ask yourself upon which of these attributes does your organization most need to improve?

 Perhaps spending time on this area will bring you some progress.